thegooddocsproject/request-for-comment/README.md

 Votes from general community members are non-binding, but will be taken into consideration.

 Abstaining or absent votes from project steering committee members will be treated as indifferent votes.

+Project steering committee members should indicate their vote by commenting on the pull request thread.
+The proposer is responsible for recording how PSC members voted by updating their RFC prior to merging it into the repository.

 ### 5. Implement